ineilsen/a400m/README.md

     - Verify `AZURE_OPENAI_DEPLOYMENT` matches the deployed model name in the Azure portal.
 Confirm `AZURE_OPENAI_ENDPOINT` and `AZURE_OPENAI_KEY` are correct.
     - Check server console output for proxied error details (server forwards Azure error responses into `ai.log`).

-- Git push rejected (non-fast-forward):
-    - This happens when the remote contains commits you don't have locally.
-Safe sequence:

-    ```bash
-    # 1) Save local changes if you have uncommitted work
-    git add -A
-    git commit -m "WIP: save local work"   # or 'git stash'

-    # 2) Integrate remote changes (rebase keeps a linear history)
-    git fetch origin
-    git pull --rebase origin main

-    # 3) Resolve any conflicts, then continue rebase
-    # git rebase --continue

-    # 4) Push
-    git push -u origin main
-    ```

-    I can also perform the safe stash/pull/rebase/push sequence for you if you want — tell me whether to auto-commit the current changes or stash them.

 Security and secrets

 --------------------